First-Semester Separation Tips for the Parents of College FreshmenAlyssa Abel

 Many college students are figuring out for the first time how to balance their academic and social life.
 They are now responsible for when and what they eat, when and how much they sleep, exercise, laundry and a lot of studying.
 There will be a learning curve as they figure out what works best for them.
 Be ready this fall as they reflect on their experiences to act as a sounding board and make constructive suggestions.

-The most important thing to do before, during and after any conversation with your student?
-Trust that you have done a good job.
 You’ve been having important discussions with your child throughout their teen years.
-In addition to trusting you’ve raised an awesome human being, trust your intuition.
-If you feel that things are “off” they probably are.
+In addition to trusting that you've raised an awesome human being, trust your intuition.
+If you feel that things are "off" they probably are.
 Though many students thrive in college, the first year has its challenges for everyone.
 Academic, emotional and physical stressors are enhanced by change.
 Establishing a weekly check-in time via phone or Skype is a good idea.
-At the end of the day your child will live and learn, make mistakes that are hopefully not life-altering, and be the wiser for it.
+At the end of the day, your student will live and learn, make mistakes that are hopefully not life-altering, and be the wiser for it.